emadehsan/tfjs-anpr/README.md

 ## 5. Convert model to work with TensorFlow.js
 To run the inferences on the web, we need to convert our custom yolo model's weights to a format that TensorFlow.js recognizes.

-# implement
-create all the configruaiotn steps files put in this repo import in colab for faster usage & references convert model to tfjs!!!

-# TODO:
-* Provide .cfg, .names, .data files in this repo
-* Provide link to our yolo trained model from alternate.parts server
-* Provide link to our converted tfjs model from alternate.parts server